Updated for 2017.

 - In March 2015 the Government published draft legislation (the Small Business, Enterprise and Employment Bill which is currently before Parliament) to make exclusivity clauses unenforceable among staff whose have a mixture of low pay and low guaranteed hours of work each week.
 And said an hours and pay threshold will be introduced.

 - On 26th May 2015 exclusivity clauses in zero hours contracts became illegal – which means that any clause that stops a worker “doing work or performing services” under another contract (with another employer) or stops the worker from doing so “without the employer’s consent” will be unenforceable by the employer.
-However, the implications of this change are limited as the worker has no way, yet, of complaining if they suffer any ‘detriment’ from an employer trying to enforce this clause.
 The Government published the draft ‘Exclusivity Terms in Zero Hours Contracts (Redress) Regulations 2015, in November, and this became law on 11th January 2016, which means that zero hours workers will have a right not to be unfairly dismissed if the reason for this dismissal is that they failed to comply with an exclusivity clause (no qualifying period needed); and they have a right not to subjected to any detriment because they failed to comply with an exclusivity clause.

 In 2015 a Zero-Hours contract worker, who feared reporting allegations of sexual harassment by her line manager, in case she lost her job, was awarded £19,500 for sexual harassment (S v Britannia Hotels Ltd).
 The Tribunal was very critical of the employer’s investigation and there failure to follow up the worker’s complaints, the lack of any clear action against the alleged perpertrator and the long delay in completing the investigation.